pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 "How could they possibly need more conflict?
 What they don’t realize is that they’re mired in all those negative emotions because they’re unwilling to work through them.
 As long as they avoid the topics that are creating anger, guilt, and frustration, they’re stuck with them."
 --[Liane Davey](https://www.fastcompany.com/90325341/why-conflict-is-good-in-the-workplace)

+"When we put our butt on the cushion to meditate, in many of these traditions we invoke the intention that I'm going to sit and meditate not primarily for my own benefit, but for the benefit of others.
+That is, calming my mind and opening my heart is something that's not just good for myself, but even more importantly it's good for others.
+It's good for all of those with whom I interact."
+--Richie Davidson, Sam Harris #111

+In meditation the dorsolateral prefrontal cortex literally exerts inhibitory control on the amygdala (emotional salience center of the brain for a whole range of emotions, positive and negative) and default mode network (associated with self narrative), which strengthens the connection there and allows us to better modulate responses over time, eventually leading to less reactive emotions and less modulatory input required.
+--my notes from Richie Davidson's explanation in Sam Harris, #111

 "The only competitor for the title of champion constructive mistranslation of all time also concerns virgins.
 Ibn Warraq has hilariously argued that in the famous promise of seventy-two virgins to every Muslim martyr, 'virgins' is a mistranslation of 'white raisins of crystal clarity'.
 Now, if only that had been more widely known, how many innocent victims of suicide missions might have been saved?"
 --Richard Dawkins